apache/doris/docs/en/extending-doris/doris-on-es.md

 * **Best effort**: Automatically detect whether the column to be read has column storage enabled (doc_value: true).If all the fields obtained have column storage, Doris will obtain the values ​​of all fields from the column storage(doc_values)
 * **Automatic downgrade**: If the field to be obtained has one or more field that is not have doc_value, the values ​​of all fields will be parsed from the line store `_source`

-##### Advantage：
+##### Advantage:

-By default, Doris On ES will get all the required columns from the row storage, which is `_source`, and the storage of `_source` is the origin json format document，Inferior to column storage in batch read performance，Especially obvious when only a few columns are needed，When only a few columns are obtained, the performance of docvalue is about ten times that of _source
+By default, Doris On ES will get all the required columns from the row storage, which is `_source`, and the storage of `_source` is the origin json format document, Inferior to column storage in batch read performance, Especially obvious when only a few columns are needed, When only a few columns are obtained, the performance of docvalue is about ten times that of _source

 ##### Tip
 1. Fields of type `text` are not column-stored in ES, so if the value of the field to be obtained has a field of type `text`, it will be automatically downgraded to get from `_source`